-The AI and Education Policy Exchange was the first of CIRCLS’ AI Expertise Exchanges, running from March-June, 2021.
+The first AI CIRCLS Expertise Exchange, AI and Education Policy, ran from March-June, 2021.
 The exchange took place bi-weekly over 7 sessions on Zoom, with a total involvement of 49 total community members.
 Participants represented multiple stakeholders including faculty members, graduate students, industry experts, K-12 teachers, and district representatives.
 The goals of the exchange were to: 1) Promote learning through a Speaker Series that brought community members together to share their knowledge and expertise related to AI and Education Policy, 2) Synthesize ideas to develop Community Resources surrounding AI and Education Policy issues, and 3) Effect change by converging on a set of Policy Initiatives to be pursued in smaller groups by Exchange Members.

 In its final sessions, the exchange split into three small groups to create policy briefs and deliverables.
 Each initiative links to a policy document: